freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-088.md

 ## Description
 <section id='description'>

-Add one last image under the `Desserts` heading using the url `https://tinyurl.com/cafe-pie-fcc`.
-Give the image an `alt` value of `pie icon`.
+The image you added is not centered horizontally like the `Coffees` heading above it.  `img` elements are "like" inline elements.

+To make the image behave like heading elements (which are block-level), create an `img` type selector and use the value `block` for the `display` property and use the applicable `margin-left` and `margin-right` values to center it horizontally.

 </section>